jakac/subwabbit/README.rst

 *For Kaggle playing use official vowpalwabbit package, for production use subwabbit.*

 **subwabbit** is Python wrapper around great `Vowpal Wabbit <https://github.com/VowpalWabbit/vowpal_wabbit/>`_ tool that aims to be as fast as Vowpal itself.
-It is ideal for real time use, when many lines needs to be scored in just few milliseconds or when high throughput is required.
+It is ideal for real time use, when many lines need to be scored in just few milliseconds or when high throughput is required.

 **Advantages**: